ginafish/aws-kubernetes-migration-factory/README.md

 ### **SOURCE Section**
-***CLOUD*** (Required): Cloud provider for the source Kubernetes cluster Valid values: any one of GKE, AKE, KOPS
+***CLOUD*** (Required): Cloud provider for the source Kubernetes cluster Valid values: any one of GKE, AKS, KOPS

 ***KUBE_CONFIG*** (Required): Kubeconfig file path on the local machine for the destination cluster